 The mission of the Idaho Department of Parks and Recreation (IDPR) is to improve the quality of life in Idaho through outdoor recreation and resource stewardship.
-We are the architects of memories that foster experiences, renew the human spirit and ensures the State's natural resources are preserved for future generations.
+We are the architects of memories that foster experiences, renew the human spirit and assure the State's natural resources are preserved for future generations.

-IDPR manages thirty state parks and recreation programs throughout the state.
+IDPR manages 30 state parks, trails and attractions throughout every region of Idaho and the registration programs for boats, snowmobiles and other off-highway vehicles (OHVs).
 What we do best-and better than any other provider in the state-is provide overnight stays in beautiful, natural settings, unique daytime recreation areas and experiences, and access to outdoor recreation on state and federal lands.

 We see Idaho's recreation future as a viable economic driver for the State providing a delicate balance between visitor access and natural resource protection.
-Residents and out-of-state visitors enjoying outdoor recreation opportunities in our parks, facilities, and other recreation areas.
+Residents and out-of-state visitors enjoy outdoor recreation opportunities in our parks, facilities, and other recreation areas.
 Despite the popularity of certain locations, our park and recreation areas are so well-designed and managed that the crowds do not detract from the recreation experience.

 Parks are not just nice, they are necessary.
 We want all Idahoans and visitors to enjoy the Idaho outdoors, and we want those opportunities to be available forever.
-This strategic plan is about developing a sustainable model for the Idaho Department of Parks and Recreation and leaving our parks and recreation areas better than when we inherited them.
-This strategic plan proposes new initiatives and strategies on how to achieve them.
+This strategic plan is about developing a sustainable model and leaving our parks and recreation areas better than when we first encountered them.
+The plan proposes initiatives and strategies on how to achieve this.

-Susan E. Buxton, Director Idaho Department of Parks and Recreation
+Susan E. Buxton, Director

+Idaho Department of Parks and Recreation

+Brian Beckley, Chai

-Brian Beckley, Chair Idaho Park and Recreation Board July 1, 2021
+Idaho Park and Recreation Board June 15, 2023